libp2p/docs/content/concepts/transport.md

 no stream multiplexer is needed at the application layer.
 Part of the application layer is also built directly into QUIC.

-In addition, a client can make use of QUIC's 0-RTT feature for subsequent connections when it has already communicated with a certain server.
+In addition, a client can make use of QUIC's 0 RTT feature for subsequent connections when it has already communicated with a certain server.
 The client can then send (encrypted) application data even before the QUIC handshake has finished.